‘Nurturing Individual Excellence’

 PE 2.png

-Our regular PE days for the first half-term will be Tuesday and Friday.
+Our regular PE days will be Tuesday and Thursday.
 Pupils will bring their PE kits into school and change at school.
-Please make sure that your child wears the correct Excalibur PE kit.
+Please make sure that your child wears the correct Excalibur PE kit which does not include football kits or Nike Pro Shorts!
 A list of the full PE kit is on our website.

 http://www.excalibur.cheshire.sch.uk/page/school-uniform/6064